-- More Butterscotch Chips – the adage “less is more” doesn’t apply here!
+- More butterscotch chips.
+The adage “less is more” doesn’t apply here!
 You can go crazy with butterscotch chips, there are no rules.

 - Make it chocolatey.
 Still want a kick of chocolate in your brownies?
-You can use dark, semi-sweet, milk, or white chocolate chips depending on how sweet and decadent you want them.
+You can use dark, semi-sweet, milk, or white chocolate chips alongside butterscotch.
 You can even try peanut butter chips!

-- Flavorings – add 1 tablespoon of orange zest for a touch of citrus, or a pinch of cinnamon for warmth.
-If you’re a fan of mocha, try adding a splash of espresso to the mix.
+- Add more flavor.
+Try adding 1 tablespoon of orange zest for a touch of citrus, or a pinch of cinnamon for warmth.
+If you’re a fan of mocha, a splash of espresso pairs perfectly with butterscotch!

-- Butter – if you’re a sucker for sweets with a bit of saltiness, use salted butter.
+- Try salted butter.
+If you’re a sucker for sweets with a bit of saltiness, use salted butter.
 Just make sure that you omit the extra salt when using salted butter!

 - Garnish with sea salt.
 Need a double punch of saltiness? sprinkle course sea salt on top to help balance out the sweetness of the bars.

 Brown Sugar Is a Must for Butterscotch Brownies

-This recipe is forgiving, in that you can swap out certain ingredients and still have the same delectable results.
+This easy recipe is forgiving.
+You can swap out certain ingredients and still have the same delectable results.
+With one exception.

-However, the one thing you definitely shouldn’t replace is brown sugar.
-It’s the key ingredient that makes these brownies chewy, ooey-gooey, sweet, and caramelly.
+The one thing you definitely shouldn’t replace is brown sugar.
+It’s the key ingredient that makes these brownies chewy and caramelly.